utshomax/postman-docs/src/pages/docs/postman-flows/gs/blocks-information.md

 ### Block fundamentals

 Every block has either an input, an output, or both.
 You can pass information from one block to another.
-For more information on each block, see [Types of Blocks](#types-of-blocks).
+For more information on each block, see [Types of blocks](#types-of-blocks).

 ### Block anatomy